org4g/org4g-poc/README.md

 # :bangbang: WARNING
-## :no_entry: if you are not already aware of this project and has not been invited to work on this repo.
+## :no_entry: if you are not already aware of this project and has not been invited to work on THIS repo.

 "Org4g" is a fake organisation, owned by a personal GithHub account.